Kubernetes Services: Definitions & Examples (2023)

 That's where Services come in.
 They provide an unchanging location for a group of Pods.
 So even though the Pods themselves are dynamic, the Services make sure you always have a central location to access your app.

-Now that we understand one purpose of Kubernetes Services, let’s take a closer look at the different types of available Services.
+Now that we understand one purpose of Kubernetes Services, let’s examine the different types of available Services.

 ClusterIP Service